fchest/ListenNet/README.md

 `pip install -r requirements.txt`

 # Run
+* Using dep/main.py to train and test the model in dep_dependet seeting
-* Using main.py to train and test the model
+* Using indep/main.py to train and test the model in dep_independet seeting